bitcoinorghk/bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 Bitcoin did not get onto the radar of the Hong Kong regulators until late 2013.
 Until then there was little Bitcoin activity in Hong Kong.
 Bitfinex was likely the first exchange to open bank accounts in Hong Kong and offering exchange and trading services largely to international customers in 2012.

-ANX and Bitcashout followed in 2013, and Bitcoin prices continued to rally througout November 2011, reaching a high of US$1153.27 on European exchange Bitstamp on December 4, 2013.
+ANX and Bitcashout followed in 2013, and Bitcoin prices continued to rally througout November 2013, reaching a high of US$1153.27 on European exchange Bitstamp on December 4, 2013.

 The then Financial Secretary John Tsang 曾俊華 mentioned Bitcoin for the first time in a [blog post](http://www.fso.gov.hk/chi/blog/blog011213.htm) on December 1, 2013 ([referenced here](http://www.scmp.com/business/banking-finance/article/1396917/virtual-currency-entrepreneurs-fight-future-bitcoin-hong)).
 In this article Tsang gives a good summary of how Bitcoin works and warns about its volatile nature and the lack of support from a state or issuer.
 He warns of a bubble bursting and sees many opportunities for software developers.

-On December 4, 2014 the issue was [picked up by by Hong Kong's parliament](http://library.legco.gov.hk:1080/record=b1162178), the Legislative Council.
+On December 4, 2014 the issue was [picked up by Hong Kong's parliament](http://library.legco.gov.hk:1080/record=b1162178), the Legislative Council.

 Legislator Christopher Cheung 張華峰, representing the financial services asks: "Will the Government state its position on the Bitcoin clearly and openly, so that the industry can have something to go by?"